nihalukare/anvaya_frontend/README.md

 ### Dashboard

-- Display a paginated list of all leads.
+- Paginated list of all leads.
-- Display distribution of all leads by status.
+- Overview of leads distribution by status.
-- Quick Filters to filter out leads by status.
+- Quick filters to view leads by status.
-- Add new lead button to create a new lead.
+- Add New Lead button to create a new lead.

 ### LeadList

-- Display a paginated list of all leads.
+- Paginated list of all leads with detailed view.
-- Filters to filter out leads by status, sales agent, leads source, and tags.
+- Filters to refine leads by status, sales agent, source, and tags.
-- Sorting options to sort leads by priorit(High, Medium and Low) and, Time to Close (nearest first and farthest first).
+- Sorting options by priority (High, Medium, Low) and time to close (nearest first, farthest first).
-- Add new lead button to create a new lead.
+- Add New Lead button for quick new lead creation.

 ### Sales Agents Management

-- Display all available sales agents with their name and email.
+- Displays all sales agents with name and email.
-- Button to add new sales agent to the system.
+- Option to add new sales agents to the system.

 ### Reports

-- Display pie-chart of leads closed last week.
+- Pie chart of leads closed last week.
-- Display pie-chart of total leads in pipeline(closed and active).
+- Pie chart of total leads in pipeline (closed and active).
-- Display a bar-graph of total leads closed by each sales agent.
+- Bar graph of leads closed by each sales agent.
-- Display a bar-graph of leads distribution by status.
+- Bar graph of leads distribution by status.

 ### Leads by Status

-- Display leads groups by their status.
+- Leads grouped by their current status.
-- Filters to sort leads by sales agents and priority.
+- Filters to refine leads by sales agent and priority.
-- Sorting options to sort leads by Time to Close(nearest first and fartest first).
+- Sorting options by time to close (nearest first, farthest first).

 ### Leads by Agent

-- Display leads groups by their asigned sales agent.
+- Leads grouped by assigned sales agent.
-- Filters to sort leads by status and priority.
+- Filters to refine leads by status and priority.
-- Sorting options to sort leads by Time to Close(nearest first and fartest first).
+- Sorting options by time to close (nearest first, farthest first).

 ## API Reference